taltektc/Onsite1x_cucumberFW_2024/README.md

 - cucumber-testng
 - cucumber-java

+# Reporting
+- JVM Report
+  - In pom.xml file - We added a block call "Build".
+    - in that block just change the projectName value

 # Plugins from IntelliJ
 - Cucumber for Java
 - Gherkin

+# How to run the test in CLI / Terminal using Command
+- mvn verify (it will run all test with the default browser and env)
+- mvn verify -Dbrowser=chrome -Denv=qa (it will run in Chrome browser in QA Env stage.taltektc.com)
+- mvn verify -Dbrowser=chrome -Denv=qa -Dcucumber.filter.tags=@TTek

 # Steps by steps
 1. Create repo in GitHub